Socialist Party | Print

 The employers have made deductions from pay for the strikers without any warning.
 While union members are getting national strike pay, most are part-time and as a result, their pay packet has been hit.

 This version of this article was first posted on the Socialist Party website on 17 July 2019 and may vary slightly from the version subsequently printed in The Socialist.

 Workers at Sainbury's Waltham Point distribution centre in Essex took a second 24-hour strike against cuts to sick pay on 25 July.
-The members of shop workers' union Usdaw also walked out on 27 June after Sainsbury's announced plans to reduce sickness pay from 26 weeks to only two weeks.
+The members of shop workers' union Usdaw also walked out on 27 June after Sainsbury's announced changes to sickness policy.

 The company has refused to budge since the first strike and if it doesn't following the latest action Usdaw is considering escalating the dispute in August.